rsta2/circle/README.md

 By default only the latest sample (with the highest number) is build.
 The ready build *kernel.img* file should be in its subdirectory of sample/.
 If you want to build another sample after `makeall` go to its subdirectory and do `make`.

-You can also build Circle on the Raspberry Pi itself on Debian wheezy but you need some method to put the *kernel.img* file onto the SD(HC) card.
+You can also build Circle on the Raspberry Pi itself on Raspbian but you need some method to put the *kernel.img* file onto the SD(HC) card.
 With an external USB card reader on model B+ or Raspberry Pi 2 model B (4 USB ports) this should be no problem.

 Building Circle from a non-Linux host is possible too.
 Maybe you have to adapt the shell scripts in this case.
 You need a cross compiler targetting (for example) *arm-none-eabi*.
 OSDev.org has an [excellent document on the subject](http://wiki.osdev.org/GCC_Cross-Compiler) that you can follow if you have no idea of what a cross compiler is, or how to make one.